holiber/Agnet/docs/policy/stc/contributing_policy_change.md

-# Policy create/change
+---
+version: 0.2.0
+icon: 📜
+tags:
+  - policy
+  - contributing
+title: Policy Change Rules
+description: Defines how policies are created, modified, and versioned.
+---

 Purpose

-This policy defines how new policies are introduced and how existing policies are modified.
+This policy defines how new policies are created and how existing policies are changed.

-Its goal is to keep project governance:
+Its goal is to keep project governance clear, minimal, consistent, and understandable by both humans and AI agents.
-	•	Clear
-	•	Minimal
-	•	Consistent
-	•	Understandable by humans and AI agents

 ⸻

-When a Policy Change Is Needed

-A policy change is required when:
-	•	A new rule or constraint is introduced
-	•	Existing behavior needs clarification
-	•	AI or human actions require stricter or safer boundaries
-	•	Repeated ambiguity or mistakes are observed
+Policy Language
+	•	Policies must be written in English unless explicitly stated otherwise in the policy index
+	•	Language must be clear, explicit, and deterministic

 ⸻

+When a Policy Change Is Required

+A policy proposal is required when:
+	•	Introducing a new policy
+	•	Modifying existing rules or constraints
+	•	Clarifying ambiguous or unsafe behavior
+	•	Adjusting rules that affect AI or human execution

+⸻

 Proposal Requirement

-Any creation or modification of a policy must start with a proposal.
+All policy changes must start with a proposal.

-Rules
+Rules:
 	•	The proposal must use the proposal label
-	•	The proposal may be created by humans or AI agents
+	•	Proposals may be created by humans or AI agents
 	•	AI agents must follow contributing_ai_proposal

 ⸻

 Policy Text Requirements

-Every policy document must follow these rules:

-1. Be Minimal and Explicit
+Each policy must:
-	•	Explain the policy in the shortest form possible
+	•	Explain its goal
-	•	Avoid unnecessary wording
-	•	Prefer rules over descriptions
+	•	Be as short as possible while remaining clear

-2. Be Human- and AI-Readable
+	•	Be understandable by humans and AI agents
-	•	Use simple, direct language
+	•	Use explicit language (must, must not, should)
 	•	Avoid implicit assumptions
-	•	Avoid metaphors or vague terms

-3. Describe the Goal
+Policies are contracts, not recommendations by default.

-Each policy must clearly state its goal, explaining:
+If any rule is a recommendation, the policy must explicitly state this.
-	•	What problem it solves
-	•	Why it exists

-4. Define Enforced Rules
-	•	Use clear “must / must not / should” language
-	•	Rules must be deterministic and testable

-5. Allow Examples When Helpful
-	•	Code examples are allowed if they improve understanding
-	•	Examples must be correct and minimal
-	•	Examples are optional, not required

 ⸻

+Policy Metadata (Optional)

+A policy may include a YAML metadata header at the top of the file.

+Supported fields:
+	•	version — policy version (default: 0.1.0)
+	•	icon — single emoji
+	•	tags — list of search tags
+	•	title — human-readable title
+	•	description — short summary

+Defaults:
+	•	If title is missing → the first heading is the title
+	•	If description is missing → the first paragraph after the first heading is the description

+Metadata must not change or override policy rules.

+⸻

-Structure of a Policy Document
+Structure of a Policy

 Recommended structure:

-# Policy Name
+# Policy Title

 ## Purpose
-(Why this policy exists)

 ## Rules
-(Explicit, enforceable rules)

-## Examples (Optional)
+## Examples (optional)
-(Minimal examples if needed)

 ⸻

-Approval & Modification Rules
+Code Examples
+	•	Code examples are allowed
-	•	Policy changes must be reviewed before adoption
+	•	Examples must be minimal and correct
-	•	Policies should not contradict existing policies
+	•	Examples must not contradict the rules
-	•	If a conflict is discovered:
-	•	A proposal to resolve the conflict must be created
+	•	Examples are optional

 ⸻

-AI Agent Constraints
+Approval & Safety Rules
+	•	Policies must be reviewed before adoption
-	•	AI agents must not modify policies directly
+	•	Policies must not contradict existing policies
-	•	AI agents may:
-	•	Propose policy changes
-	•	Suggest clarifications
-	•	Applying a policy change requires human approval
+	•	Conflicts require a new proposal to resolve

 ⸻

-General Principles
-	•	Policies are contracts, not suggestions
-	•	Fewer policies are better than many unclear ones
-	•	Clarity is more important than completeness
-	•	If a policy cannot be clearly followed by an AI agent, it must be revised

-⸻

-If you want next, I can:
-	•	Generate a policy proposal template
-	•	Create a policy linter checklist
-	•	Align this with your other contributing_* documents_policy_change.md

-Purpose

-This policy defines how new policies are introduced and how existing policies are modified.

-Its goal is to keep project governance:
-	•	Clear
-	•	Minimal
-	•	Consistent
-	•	Understandable by humans and AI agents

-⸻

-When a Policy Change Is Needed

-A policy change is required when:
-	•	A new rule or constraint is introduced
-	•	Existing behavior needs clarification
-	•	AI or human actions require stricter or safer boundaries
-	•	Repeated ambiguity or mistakes are observed

-⸻

-Proposal Requirement

-Any creation or modification of a policy must start with a proposal.

-Rules
-	•	The proposal must use the proposal label
-	•	The proposal may be created by humans or AI agents
-	•	AI agents must follow contributing_ai_proposal

-⸻

-Policy Text Requirements

-Every policy document must follow these rules:

-1. Be Minimal and Explicit
-	•	Explain the policy in the shortest form possible
-	•	Avoid unnecessary wording
-	•	Prefer rules over descriptions

-2. Be Human- and AI-Readable
-	•	Use simple, direct language
-	•	Avoid implicit assumptions
-	•	Avoid metaphors or vague terms

-3. Describe the Goal

-Each policy must clearly state its goal, explaining:
-	•	What problem it solves
-	•	Why it exists

-4. Define Enforced Rules
-	•	Use clear “must / must not / should” language
-	•	Rules must be deterministic and testable

-5. Allow Examples When Helpful
-	•	Code examples are allowed if they improve understanding
-	•	Examples must be correct and minimal
-	•	Examples are optional, not required

-⸻

-Structure of a Policy Document

-Recommended structure:

-# Policy Name

-## Purpose
-(Why this policy exists)

-## Rules
-(Explicit, enforceable rules)

-## Examples (Optional)
-(Minimal examples if needed)

-⸻

-Approval & Modification Rules
-	•	Policy changes must be reviewed before adoption
-	•	Policies should not contradict existing policies
-	•	If a conflict is discovered:
-	•	A proposal to resolve the conflict must be created

-⸻

 AI Agent Constraints
-	•	AI agents must not modify policies directly
+	•	AI agents must not modify policy files directly
-	•	AI agents may:
+	•	AI agents may propose changes or clarifications
-	•	Propose policy changes
-	•	Suggest clarifications
 	•	Applying a policy change requires human approval

 ⸻

 General Principles
-	•	Policies are contracts, not suggestions
+	•	Policies are contracts, not recommendations by default
+	•	Explicit rules are preferred over implicit intent
 	•	Fewer policies are better than many unclear ones
 	•	Clarity is more important than completeness
-	•	If a policy cannot be clearly followed by an AI agent, it must be
+	•	If a policy cannot be followed by an AI agent, it must be revised